Skip to main content

 Setting job notification preferences

-2. Choose whether you get notified after every test run, irrespective of the result, or only when tests fail or the level of code coverage has dropped below the specified threshold.
+2. Send notifications - choose whether you get notified after every run, irrespective of the result, or only when tests fail or the level of code coverage has dropped below threshold.

 3. Enter the email address(es) to which you want job status notifications sent.